Utah Administrative Code

 (b) the Utah State Board of Education - 250 East 500 South, Salt Lake City, Utah 84111.

-(3) The Superintendent shall provide guidelines, timelines, procedures, and assessment ethics training and requirements for all required assessments.
+(2) The Superintendent shall provide guidelines, timelines, procedures, and assessment ethics training and requirements for all statewide assessments.

-(4) The Superintendent shall designate a testing schedule for each state-required assessment and publish the testing window dates on the Board's website before the beginning of the school year.
+(3) The Superintendent shall designate a testing schedule for each statewide assessment and publish the testing window dates on the Board's website before the beginning of the school year.

-(a) the dates that the LEA will administer each required assessment;
+(a) the dates that the LEA will administer each statewide assessment;

-(b) if the LEA decided to offer its grade 11 students only the college readiness assessment and not the SAGE assessment;
+(b) an indication of whether the LEA elects to offer the LEA's grade 11 students the SAGE assessment;

 (c) professional development for an educator to fully implement the assessment system;